Turnitin

 Pricing

-Turnitin is available at no cost.
+Turnitin is available at no cost to students and instructors in for-credit, timetable courses.

 Key features

-• Highlights similarities to a collection of internet, academic, and student content from UW–Madison and other sources
+• Highlights similarities to a collection of internet, academic, and student content from UW–Madison and other sources and generates a similarity score

 • Allows instructors to provide students the option of viewing their similarity report when submitting assignments or after assignments are graded